Skip to main content

 Examines the characteristics of rural hospitals that did not provide obstetric care in 2017.
 Compares rural hospitals that did and did not have obstetrics services by financial structure, location, and hospital size and emergency department availability and volume.
 Discusses the public health implications of this analysis.

-8. The Availability of Midwifery Care in Rural United States Communities - Resources
+8. Obstetric Care Access at Rural and Urban Hospitals in the United States - Resources